Cantera/cantera/doc/doxygen/yaml/species.md

 ### equation-of-state {#sec-yaml-species-eos}

-An `equation-of-state` entry of a @ref sec-yaml-species is identified as:
+A species `equation-of-state` entry is identified by the field

 `model`